Why Every Business Needs DMARC

 Among the most common reasons why small and medium businesses don’t take care of their email security is a lack of resources – finances, personnel, time, etc. And the wrong belief that attackers would target larger goals.

-So, in this light, corporations and larger businesses must have DMARC in place and running on the ‘reject’ policy?
+So, in this light, corporations and larger businesses must have DMARC in place and run on the ‘reject’ policy?
 Unfortunately no. According to the Agari report, among Fortune 500 only 33% have a DMARC record, and only 8% have activated it.

 Do you know if your DMARC record is up and running?
 Check now!